 Design and Website Development

 Design and website development has changed a lot over the years and will continue to change.
 One thing will remain, however: a focus on the user.
-You can see with our web design case studies that we strive to create quality sites to our clients that are also user-friendly.
+With our web design case studies, you can see that we strive to create quality sites for our clients that are also user-friendly.

 It’s this user experience (UX) that will help your website stand out or fizzle out – businesses must ensure a good UX, which is why the big trends we see now are ultra-fast loading times and UX optimisation.

-Google is planning to include website UX and optimisation as a primary ranking factor, with page speed optimisation already in place.
-Also, older websites will be affected and lose rankings, so it’s vital for marketers to maintain websites with continual updates.
+Google plans to include website UX and optimisation as a primary ranking factor, with page speed optimisation already in place.
+Also, older websites will be affected and lose rankings, so marketers need to maintain websites with continual updates.

 “We can work with customers to ensure their websites stay up to date – offering clear, detailed options for their specific requirements.”

 SQ Digital has always had a ‘challenge ready mindset’ and a focus on innovation.
 It’s this focus that has guided us through the last two decades to where we are today as one of the UK’s longest-standing digital marketing agencies.